xavidop/cardex/README.md

 - Node.js 18+
 - Firebase project with Firestore and Authentication enabled
-- Google AI API key for Gemini Vision
+- Google AI API key for Gemini Vision and Imagen4

 ### Installation